Alcaro/russian-malware/arlib/sandbox/README.txt

  ones, which can be "solved" by adding "don't do that" to the docs), but it was never merged.

 AT_BENEATH/etc <https://lwn.net/Articles/723057/> seem similar; they're not intended for sandboxes, but may be close enough.
-I'll take a look once it's merged and my distro updates.
+I'll take a look once (if) it's merged and my distro updates.
 The broker is still needed (to count the number of writes), but keeping reads in the same process would be quite a lot faster.

 Results